No one has favorited this theater yet

 The Hippodrome and Palace Theatre was equipped to screen films from its opening, initally with a bioscope projector, which screened short subjects as one of the acts in the variety bill.
 Talkies were installed here and for a while it screened films , but soon returned to variety programmes.
 By 1937 it was operated by the E.J.
 Hinge cinema circuit of Newcastle upon Tyne.
 The seating capacity was given as 1,168 at that time.
 In 1949 it was taken over by the independent Stanley Rogers Cinemas circuit and became the New Hippodrome Theatre, and programming continued to vary between weeks of films and weeks of variety programmes.
 The New Hippodrome Theatre was closed in June 1956.

 It lay closed and unused until 1958, when it was taken over by the local Council and re-opened as a live theatre, re-named Civic Theatre.
+It is due to close at the end of May 2016 for restoration and renovation works to be carried out.
+It is planned to re-open 18 months later as the re-named Darlington Hippodrome.

 Just login to your account and subscribe to this theater